giuliamml/data-journal.github.io/pages/nginx-scripting.md

 ```

-`auth.lua` checks if the token is valid using the function `isvalid.lua`.
+`auth.lua` checks if the authentication token is valid using the function `isvalid.lua`.
 It returns 401 if the token is invalid, or, redirects the user to `/` after setting the cookie, otherwise.

 ```
 -- auth.lua